-Defensive lineman Kendall Simmons started for the Pittsburg Steelers his first two years of his football career.
+Defensive lineman Kendall Simmons started for the Pittsburg Steelers his first two years of his professional football career.
 Before being drafted in the NFL, he’d been listed as a “Mid-South Top 100” player and the No. 2 offensive lineman of Mississippi in 2000.

 Now living in Auburn, Alabama, with his wife and five kids, he tells Beyond Type 1 about the shock of his diagnosis while in the NFL, his outlook on life and his love of peppermint candy to bring up his blood sugar.

-“I always liked peppermint candy,” says Simmons, “but I didn’t realize what a central part of my life it’d be.”
-He laughs.
+“I always liked peppermint candy,” says Simmons, “but I didn’t realize what a central part of my life it’d be,” he laughs.
 “My oldest is my go-to.
 She knows where all my supplies are and my secret stash of peppermint.
 It’s either that or cranberry juice.”

-When we talk about his kids understanding his Type 1 diabetes diagnosis, he explains that he wants to keep it as simple as possible for them.
+When we talk about his kids understanding his type 1 diabetes diagnosis, he explains that he wants to keep it as simple as possible for them.
 “Sometimes I let them check my blood sugar and help me treat it,” he says.
 “They say insulin smells sweet.”

-“My grandmother had Type 2 diabetes,” he says.
+“My grandmother had type 2 diabetes,” he says.
 “We called it ‘sugar’ growing up and didn’t talk much about it.
 As kids we’d play with her insulin bottle and she’d scold us, saying we’d break it.
 At the time, I didn’t understand it.
 She had peppermint candy the size of a miniature baseball bat and she’d break it up in a brown paper bag and give us some.
 Looking back, I know now that she ate it to bring up her blood sugar.”

-After being on insulin therapy, his doctor said it would be easier to manage his Type 1 if he’d lost weight, but as a defensive lineman in the NFL, that wasn’t really an option.
+After being on insulin therapy, his doctor said it would be easier to manage his type 1 if he’d lost weight, but as a defensive lineman in the NFL, that wasn’t really an option.

 “I was barely 300 pounds,” he says, “and I didn’t have the strength I needed.
 My doctor advised I take the season off, but I was determined to play and be as strong as I could possibly be.”

-“Having Type 1 taught me mental toughness,” explains Simmons.
+“Having type 1 taught me mental toughness,” explains Simmons.
 “You can’t let it become a distraction, otherwise, you lose focus of what’s your job.”

-Simmons talks about not hiding his Type 1 either.
+Simmons talks about not hiding his type 1 either.
 All of his teammates knew about his diagnosis.
 “They are like my brothers and they helped me out if they could,” he says.
 “If I needed help, they’d get a trainer or they would get my tabs and gels or insulin pens.”

-“I’ve been on a pump now for six years, which wouldn’t have survived while I was playing.
-I love Medtronic 630 G and can’t wait for the 670.”
+“I’ve been on an insulin pump now for six years, which wouldn’t have survived while I was playing.
+I love Medtronic 630G and can’t wait for the 670.”